wpmetabox/docsv2/docs/integration.md

 <FAQ question="Can I install Meta Box with Composer?">

 Yes, you can integrate Meta Box by bundling it or using Composer.
-However, We recommend using TGM Plugin Activation method because it allows you to auto update the plugin.
+However, we recommend using TGM Plugin Activation method because it allows you to auto update the plugin.

 </FAQ>